twcmchang/notes/pandas.md

 mask2 = df['Team'] == 'Math'
 df[mask1 | mask2]
 ```
-- Get Boolean Series using methods
+- Filter by getting Boolean Series using methods
 ```
 D['columnName'].isin(list)                      # return a Boolean Series that indicates whether an element in list D['columnName'].isnull()                        # return a Boolean Series that indicates whether an element is null